To add or not to add, that is the question…

 The second year: On the 2nd (day) in (the week of) Malchiah, (corresponding) to the 29th (day of the lunar month which falls) on the 20th (day) in the first (solar month)…

-We can see that the 1st year the full moon falls of the 1st day of the year, the second year it falls on the 20th, 3rd year the 10th, 4th the 1st, 5th year the 20th, 6th year the 10th and the 7th year it again lands on the 1st.
+We can see that in the 1st year the full moon falls on the 1st day of the year, the second year it falls on the 20th, 3rd year the 10th, 4th the 1st, 5th year the 20th, 6th year the 10th and the 7th year it again lands on the 1st.

 So it develops a 1, 20, 10, 1, 20, 10, 1 pattern for the full moon dates.
 The pattern for the new moon is the 17th, 1st, 7th, 27th and so on.
 If we intercalate on the first year of every sabbatical cycle the pattern actually shifts between the two patterns.
 This happens pretty much without fail and also keeps us within a week of the spring equinox.
 What is harder to determine is when the additional year of intercalation that has to happen on or around the 28th year must take place.